MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 4. STORAGES receives ACK OK response from the Coordinator.

 This is fine and STORAGE can just ignore the ACK OK response.

+### Multiple Leader Robustness

+Due to network partitions or some other fault it's possible that there are multiple Coordinators running at the same time.
+Materialize needs to be robustness enough so that this scenario will not cause any violations to Strict Serializability.

+#### DDL

+All DDL involves a stash transaction, so if a new Coordinator has taken over leadership then DDL on all old Coordinators will fail.

+#### Inserts

+When a new Coordinator starts up, it will allocate a range of timestamps as described in [Global Timestamp Recovery](#Global Timestamp Recovery).
+This prevents all previous Coordinators from allocating any new timestamps.

+Proposal: After the new Coordinator allocates a timestamp range, but before accepting client queries, it will advance all tables to the bottom of it's allocated range.
+This prevents all previous Coordinators from being able to write to any table.

+#### Reads

+Proposal: After receiving a read query but before committing it, the Coordinator will check the stash and make sure that the epoch hasn't changed.

+There is a small race condition here where a new Coordinator takes leadership after the previous Coordinator confirms its leadership, but before the previous Coordinator has returned a result.
+The scenario would look like the following:

+1. Coordinator 1 is the leader.
+2. Coordinator 1 receives read query A.
+3. Coordinator 1 confirms that the epoch hasn't changed.
+4. Coordinator 2 becomes the leader and increments the epoch.
+5. Coordinator 2 receives and completes read query B.
+6. Coordinator 1 completes read query A.

+In this scenario the queries A and B are concurrent, and we can order them however we want without violating Strict Serializability.

 ## Alternatives